mangstadt/ez-vcard/README.md

 # News

+**May 17, 2016**

+[Version 0.9.10](https://github.com/mangstadt/ez-vcard/wiki/Downloads) released.
+This release adds a number of improvements and bug fixes.
+Please see the [changelog](https://github.com/mangstadt/ez-vcard/wiki/Changelog) for details.

 **February 6, 2016**

 [Version 0.9.9](https://github.com/mangstadt/ez-vcard/wiki/Downloads) released.
 This release adds a number of improvements and bug fixes.
 Please see the [changelog](https://github.com/mangstadt/ez-vcard/wiki/Changelog) for details.